martrapp/astro-vtbot/README.md

 ### More Starlight Improvements: ###
 > Improved sidebar handling: When you navigate to a page that has its entry within a collapsed category, the category is now automatically turned open.
-If the current page marker is outside the visible part of the sidebar, it is automatically scrolled into view.
+If the current page marker is outside the visible part of the sidebar, it is automatically scrolled into view. **New: Support for your own customizations!**

 > If you want to use `transition:persist` inside the main content area, you can do that now!
 As of v1.7.8 the `<ReplacementSwap />` component handles `data-astro-transition-persist` attributes within the replaced DOM trees in the same way as Astro's built-in `swap()` function does.